Image Search vs Text Search: When to Use Which

 Image search and text search are two retrieval methods with different strengths.
 Image search starts from a photo and tries to identify what is visible; text search starts from words and retrieves pages that match the query.

-Visual identification helps when you have a photo but no name for the subject.
+Use image search when the clue you trust most is the picture itself, not a keyword you can type.
 Text search helps when you already have a name, model number, quote, ingredient, or exact question.
-For the broader concept, information retrieval describes how systems find relevant material from large collections: https://en.wikipedia.org/wiki/Information_retrieval.
+For the broader concept, information retrieval describes how systems find relevant material from large collections (source: Wikipedia – Information retrieval).

 Lens App is useful for the first step because it turns an unknown object, label, plant, product, or screenshot into searchable terms.
 The mobile tool is free on iPhone and Android, and photos deleted after analysis supports quick lookups without keeping image history.